durability-labs/archivist-docs/learn/quick-start.md

 ### Stay in touch

- Want to stay up-date, or looking for further assistence?
+ Want to stay up-date, or looking for further assistance?
 Try our [discord-server](https://discord.gg/codex-storage).